 In this article, we will go over the Django User Model.
-We can overwrite and extend it with AbstractUser or AbstractBaseUser, but what options do we have?
+We can extend it with AbstractUser and AbstractBaseUser, but what options do we have?
 How can we customize it and how can we use it?

 The Django User Model is part of the Django Authentication package.
 It provides you with a standard model that is used as a backbone for your user accounts.
 You can find the standard fields here.

 User model with new fields.
 You might want to do this, when you want to add options to your users, or when you want to split them in groups (for when you have two different types of accounts for example).

 Extend the Django user model with AbstractUser (preferred)

 With AbstractUser, you can overwrite the standard User model.
 It will inherit all functions and current fields from the standard User class and you can add anything you would like to this.
 Here is an example that would be in